ardakdemir/ner-data-selection/README.md

 # UDON: Unsupervised Data selectiON for Biomedical Entity Recognition

-This repository contains the code and the data accompanying our CoNLL 2021 submission, ***UDON: Unsupervised Data selectiON for Biomedical Entity Recognition***.
+This repository contains the code and the data accompanying our ICCBD 2021 submission, ***UDON: Unsupervised Data selectiON for Biomedical Entity Recognition***.
-For the blind-review phase, we redact all private/personal information.

 ## Setup